csci3250-2019/student-1155099069/readme.md

 ## About me:

-Hello, my name is Abdalla Moustafa, a year 2 student majoring in Computer Science.
+Hello, my name is Abdalla Moustafa, a year 2 student majoring in **Computer Science**.

 ## Hobbies: